awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-failover-alias.md

 **Important**
 In this configuration, if you create a health check for which the value of **Domain Name** matches the name of the records and then associate the health check with those records, health check results will be unpredictable\.

-For more information about checking the health of endpoints, see [Creating Amazon Route 53 Health Checks and Configuring DNS Failover](dns-failover.md)\.